 To be able to work in Mexico you need a Mexican work permit from the Institute of Immigration ("Instituto Nacional de Migración" - INM).
-While using work permit, you can make application for a residence visa.
+While using a work permit, you can make an application for a residence visa.

 The work permit is not a separate document.
 It is just a change to your activity status on your visa